Depression symptoms often improve with exercise. Here are some realistic tips to help you get started and stay motivated.By Mayo Clinic Staff

 - Reducing immune system chemicals that can worsen depression

 - Increasing body temperature, which may have calming effects

 Regular exercise has many psychological and emotional benefits, too.
 It can help you:

 - Gain confidence.
 Meeting exercise goals or challenges, even small ones, can boost your self-confidence.
 Getting in shape can also make you feel better about your appearance.

 - Take your mind off worries.
 Exercise is a distraction that can get you away from the cycle of negative thoughts that feed anxiety and depression.

 - Get more social interaction.
-Exercise may give you the chance to meet or socialize with others.
+Exercise and physical activity may give you the chance to meet or socialize with others.
 Just exchanging a friendly smile or greeting as you walk around your neighborhood can help your mood.

 - Cope in a healthy way.
 Doing something positive to manage anxiety or depression is a healthy coping strategy.
 Trying to feel better by drinking alcohol, dwelling on how badly you feel, or hoping anxiety or depression will go away on its own can lead to worsening symptoms.

 Some research shows that physical activity such as regular walking — not just formal exercise programs — may help improve mood.
 Physical activity and exercise are not the same thing, but both are beneficial to your health.

 - Physical activity is any activity that contracts muscles and expends energy and can include work or household or leisure activities.